wormhole-foundation/docs.wormhole.com/docs/quick-start/automatic-relayer.md

 - Refunding overpayment of value sent

 # Off Chain

-If the [Automatic Relayer](./automatic-relayer.md) is used, no off chain logic need be implemented.
+If taking advantage of Automatic Relaying, no off chain logic need be implemented.

 While no off chain programs are required, a developer may want to track the progress of messages in flight.
-To track the progress of messages in flight ....
+To track the progress of messages in flight,  ....
 TODO

 # See Also